Fantom-Factory/afMongo/readme.md

 - Compatible with MongoDB v3.2+
 - Standard and capped collections
-- Pooled connection manager for multi-threaded use
+- Pooled connection manager for multi-threaded use and automatic connection fail over.
 - Write commands: `insert()`, `update()`, `delete()` and `findAndModify()`
 - Optimised queries for `findOne()` and `findAll()`
 - Aggregation commands: `aggregate()`, `distinct()`, `group()` and `mapReduce()`